teoshibin/COMP2042_CW_hcyst2/README.md

 - Fixed a bug where all wet turtles sink into water at the same time

 ## Design Patterns
+- **Factory**
+  Used in level base (interface) and levels (class) where the interface act as the general level and levelSelector instantiate one of the selected level (sub-class)

+- **Singleton**
+  Used across this project such as Sound class, FileGame class etc.

+- **Facade**
+  Used in the Game class, where it wraps a complicated subsystem with a simpler interface.

 ## Credits
 - Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com </a>